 Mr. Leonard and Mr. Bosanko then provided a brief overview of the roles and responsibilities of the Board as defined by the enabling legislation.
 There then ensued a brief discussion of a variety of related issues.
-There was general consensus that the Board would seek briefings from CIA, the Department of Energy, the Department of Defense, the Federal Bureau of Investigation, the Department of State, NARA, and the National Security Agency in the future, and that the Board would seek input from public interest groups, academics, historians, etc. Additionally, the Board expressed interest in seeking input from Congress, declassification advisory panels at CIA, State, and DoD, as well as the 9/11 Commission and the IWG.
+There was general consensus that the Board would seek briefings from CIA, DoE, DoD, FBI, State, NARA, and NSA in the future and that the Board would seek input from public interest groups, academics, historians, etc. Additionally, the Board expressed interest in seeking input from Congress, declassification advisory panels at CIA, State, and DoD, as well as the 9/11 Commission and the IWG.

 - The staff will prepare a draft press release for coordination with the Board and released by the NARA Press Office.